Harry Jeffra: First meeting with Sixto Escobar

 On December 9, 1936, Jeffra first met the reigning World Bantamweight champion Sixto Escobar.
 Though barely 23 years old, Jeffra was awarded a 10-round decision at New York's Hippodrome.
 Both fighters boxed close to the 120 pound mark, slightly over the Bantamweight limit.
-It was an important early victory for a boxer aspiring to a world championship to beat a world champion, even if it was not in a title fight.
+This was an important early victory for a boxer aspiring to a world championship to beat a world champion, even if it was not in a title fight.

 On May 13, 1937, he defeated Nicky Jerome handily at the New York Hippodrome.
 Two right hand shots in the second round put Jerome on the mat twice, once for a count of seven and the second time, 1:26 into the second round, the referee stopped the fight.

 On July 19, 1937, he defeated Ruby Bradley, a well known opponent, at Arena stadium in Philadelphia in a fourth-round technical knockout.